 - Research the application process.
 For some highly selective programs, letters of recommendation and essays may be required.
 Also, the costs of summer programs vary widely, so you’ll want to determine your budget.

 Tip: If money is tight, consider service opportunities, which are free and can be life-changing experiences.
 Obtaining a summer job also brings valuable experience, including accountability and responsibility.

 3. Follow your interests.
 Authentic experiences, not the potential to build up your resume, should draw you to a summer program.

 Often, students wonder if attending a camp at University will heighten their chances of being admitted?
 Very rarely.
-What it will do, however, is provide you with potentially transformative life experience and camaraderie with like-minded students.
+What it will do, however, is provide you with a potentially transformative life experience and camaraderie with like-minded students.
 And in a general sense, you’ll at least show colleges that you’ve made a real effort to try to develop your interests and skills in a particular area.